-- an incorporated for-profit organisation

-- an unincorporated association

-- an individual

-- a partnership

-- a publicly funded research organisation (PFRO) including universities as defined in appendix A

-- a research organisation

-- a trust (however, a not for profit incorporated trustee may apply on behalf of a trust)

-- a Commonwealth government agency or body (including government business enterprises), unless listed in section 4.1.
+- an individual - a partnership - any organisation not included in section 4.1 - a trust (however, an incorporated trustee may apply on behalf of a trust) - a Commonwealth, State, Territory or local government body (including government business enterprises) - a non-corporate Commonwealth entity.

-5. What you can use the grant for
+5. What the grant money can be used for